acailic/acailic.github.io/_notes/oca-chapter-3.md

   same number of columns for each of its rows.
 - Array anonymous initializer is only allowed in the declaration.

+- Each array object has a member variable named public final length of type 'int' that contains the size of the array.  `intArr.length`

 - if  al is declared as ArrayList<Double>, therefore the add method is typed to accept only a Double.
 {% highlight java %}